RomanSanAntonio/Gear-modeling-language/README.md

-A GML compiler is on the way!!!
+A GML interpreter is on the way!!!